Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: II. Theory

 Above the critical temperature, the real part of the fugacity spectrum shows a gap between the ring of constant absolute time, indicating that the symmetry of the quantum field can in principle not be broken without externally induced quantum fluctuations of energy and the corresponding entropy.
 Decreasing temperature by external cooling to decrease the gap between the outer ring and the inner linear (symmetry breaking) part of the fugacity spectrum finally leads to a gapless fugacity spectrum.
 However, due to the uncertainty of complex time, there is also a finite coupling probability between symmetric and asymmetric parts of the fugacity spectrum, in the parameter range, where the fugacity spectrum obeys a gap between the two principally unconnected spectra close above the critical temperature, which leads to spontaneous symmetry breaking.
-Thus, a well-defined gauge of the quantum field (i. e. particle number conservation that leads to $\psi=0$) assuming Boltzmann equilibrium turns out to be a necessary and sufficient condition for spontaneous symmetry breaking of the quantum field \cite{ref-10}, since the coherence time is finite starting from temperatures approaching the critical temperature for Bose-Einstein condensation (see Fig. \ref{figthree}).
+Thus, assuming Boltzmann equilibrium turns out to be a necessary and sufficient condition for spontaneous symmetry breaking of the quantum field \cite{ref-10} starting from temperatures approaching the critical temperature for Bose-Einstein condensation with a finite coherence time of counter-propagating wave fields (see Fig. \ref{figthree}).

 The probabilistic modeling of the dilute Bose gas of $N$ particles below the critical temperature is described by the equation of conditional probability

 \\ in the present numerical framework, which defines the relative probability of a quantum particle to switch from a state A with corresponding chemical potential $\mu_A$ to a state B with chemical potential $\mu_B$ for a Bose gas at thermal equilibrium, where the chemical potential is defined by the intrinsic equation